-Pendant made out of Rick Springfield’s used guitar string is app.
+Pendant made out of Rick Springfield’s used/played guitar string is app.
 1″ and contains a 5x6mm Raven’s wing freshwater pearl.
 Designed by jeweler and 2x breast cancer survivor Elisa Guida.
 Comes with a 16″, 18″ or 20″: sterling silver chain.
-This piece is made to order and takes approximately 5-6 weeks to complete.
-These pieces are hand made and vary slightly.
+Due to the high demand of the StringsforaCURE® jewelry, orders take 6-8 weeks to complete.
+This is hand-made and may vary slightly.

 Artist Release Form: